MxBlu/bot-framework/README.md

 Min version of Node supported is v16.9.0 (thanks @discordjs/rest)

+To use any imports under /discord, you need:
+* discord-api-types@0.37.103
+* discord.js@14.16.3

+To use cloudflare_bypass, you need:
+* puppeteer@19.3.0
+* puppeteer-extra@3.3.4
+* puppeteer-extra-plugin-stealth@2.11.1

+To use any imports under /cluser, you need:
+* zookeeper@6.2.3

 ## Usage

 If you wish to use this framework for some psychopathic reason, you can install it utilizing